topranks/wmf-clab/README.md

 ssh-keygen -t ed25519
 ```

 The JunOS PyEz library needs to be passed an SSH config file, which explicity specifies the SSH public key to use when connecting.
 By default the scripts in this repo will attempt to use '~/.ssh/config' for this.
-So create this file if not present, with contents as follows:
+So create this file if not present, and set it to use the generated key for all hosts:
 ```
 Host *
     IdentityFile /root/.ssh/id_ed25519
 ```

-### Clone this repo and run the script to generate the lab topology:
+### Clone this repo and generate the lab topology:

 Clone this repo as follows:
 ```
 git clone --depth 1 https://github.com/topranks/wmf-lab.git
 ```
 You can then change to the 'wmf-lab' directory and run the "gen_topo.py" script, it will ask for an API key to connect to the WMF Netbox server and begin building the topology.
-If you have a license file to run crpd the path can be provided with the '-l' option, which will add the license parameter for crpd nodes in the containerlab topology.
-The lab will run without a license file, but it is needed for BGP, so it's limited use without.
+If you have a license file for crpd the path should be provided with the '-l' option.
+The lab will run without a license file, but BGP adjacencies will not come up as that is a licensed feature, so it's limited use without.
 ```
 cmooney@wikilap:~/wmf-lab$ ./gen_topo.py -l ~/wmf-lab/crpd.lic
 Netbox API Key: